5ifar/MeriSKILL_Employee_Attrition_Analysis/Project Implementation/Documentation.md

 - Set the Sort Axis as Average Monthly Income measure in descending order.
 - Enable Data Labels for both Average Monthly Income and Attrition Rate fields.
 - Maintain the Attrition Rate Color formatting.

+### Step 3: Stock Option Level vs Attrition Trend Visual

+- Create a Funnel visual with StockOptionLevel field as Category and Attrition Rate measure as Values.
+Add Total Emp, Active Emp and Attrited Emp measures to visual tooltips.
+- Maintain the Attrition Rate Color formatting.

+### Step 4: Job Level vs Attrition Trend Visual

+- Duplicate the Stock Option Level vs Attrition Trend Visual and replace by JobLevel field as the Category.

+### Step 5: Years at Company vs Attrition Trend Visual

+- Create a Line & Clustered Column Chart visual with YearsAtCompany field in X Axis, Active Emp & Attrited Emp measures in Column Y Axis and Attrition Rate measure in Line Y Axis.
+- Configure a Zoom Slider on the X Axis to enable data range isolation and examination.
+- Maintain the Active Emp - Attrited Emp - Attrition Rate Color formatting.

+---